kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

  |                   Priority Field Value (*)                  ...
  +---------------------------------------------------------------+
 ~~~
-{: #fig-h2-reprioritization-frame title="HTTP/2 REPRIORITY Frame Payload"}
+{: #fig-h2-reprioritization-frame title="HTTP/2 PRIORITY_UPDATE Frame Payload"}

-TODO: add more description of how to handle things like receiving REPRIORITY on
+TODO: add more description of how to handle things like receiving
-wrong stream, a REPRIORITY with an invalid ID, etc.
+PRIORITY_UPDATE on wrong stream, a PRIORITY_UPDATE with an invalid ID, etc.

-## HTTP/3 REPRIORITY Frame
+## HTTP/3 PRIORITY_UPDATE Frame

-The HTTP/3 REPRIORITY frame (type=0xF) carries the ID of the element that
+The HTTP/3 PRIORITY_UPDATE frame (type=0xF) carries the identifer of the element
-is being reprioritized, and the updated priority in ASCII text, using the same
+that is being reprioritized, and the updated priority in ASCII text, using the
-representation as that of the Priority header field value.
+same representation as that of the Priority header field value.

-The REPRIORITY frame is sent on the control stream
+The PRIORITY_UPDATE frame is sent on the control stream
 ({{!I-D.draft-ietf-quic-http-23}}, Section 6.2.1).

 ~~~ drawing